Sell Me the Answer (Indian game show)

-Sell Me The Answer is an Indian Malayalam game show which launched on Asianet channel worldwide which also features celebrities and singers.
+Sell Me The Answer is an Indian Malayalam game show that premiered on Asianet worldwide which also features celebrities and singers.
 It was adapted from the British game show of the same title which was broadcast on Sky1 in the United Kingdom.
 Actor Mukesh is the host of the show.

 Format

-The contestants need to answer ten questions to win 1,000,000 Indian Rupees.
+The contestants need to answer ten questions to win 1,000,000 Indian rupees.
 The contestants can buy the answer if any questions appeared non similar or wrong for them from the traders and those people sell their answer for a fixed amount from the contestant fixed within 10 seconds.

 Season 1

 The first season comprised 84 episodes and ended on 12 November 2015.
 It was telecasted on Monday to Thursdays 8:00 pm to 9:00 pm.
 The show replaced popular game show Ningalkkum Aakaam Kodeeshwaran hosted by Suresh Gopi.

 The season featured Film and television celebrities like: